General

 How much revenue do retailers lose to poor logistics visibility?

 Retailers lose roughly $95 billion annually to logistics visibility gaps.
 That figure captures cost leakage across failed deliveries, duplicate work, claims processing, and customer churn tied to broken fulfillment experiences.
 Approximately 19% of all logistics costs trace directly to disconnected handoffs across warehouse, transit, and last-mile systems.
+With last-mile activities representing up to 50% of total logistics cost, the financial impact of visibility failures is concentrated in the most expensive segment of the supply chain.

 What is the information void in retail logistics?